 Zpacks offers one of the lightest backpacks in its size range.
 It’s also tough as nails.
 But you’ll pay a hefty price for this brand’s exceptional Dyneema offerings.

 The Arc Blast weighs just 21 ounces but is built to carry up to 35 pounds, with super-durable Dyneema fabric.
 It will also give you a nice suspended frame for ventilation.
 The only downside?
 A $325 price tag.

 This pack is a favorite of hikers who put down massive miles.
 For example, Dan “Knotts” Binde, who has crossed the United States seven times in the last 3 years, swears by this pack.

 “I haven’t switched up my packs a lot, but once I got used to it, it was solid, really durable — which I was worried about,” he said.

 Hyperlite Moutain Gear makes a wide range of ultralight equipment, including a dozen backpacks for everything from mountaineering to ice climbing.
 For backpackers and hikers, several choices meet ultralight demands.

 The 3400 Windrider is a bomber Dyneema pack made in Maine.
 It has removable aluminum stays and weighs about 32 ounces.

 The pack is basic.
 It has one main compartment with a bladder holder, a large mesh area with three separate compartments, two side pouches, and an ice axe loop.
 It keeps water out through the roll-top closure and compresses down with a strap.

-Again, it’s expensive at $345.
-But, dang, is this brand durable!
+It’s expensive at $345.
+But dang, is this brand durable!
 In our testing, despite climbing, rolling and unrolling the top closure hundreds of times, placing sharp objects in the main compartment, sitting on them in rafts, and getting brushed and harassed by thorny wilderness on miles-long treks, there was not a single hole or tear.

 The Sierra Designs Flex Capacitor ($200) is a remarkably versatile pack.
 I carried it on a speedy high route in Colorado with explorer Andrew Skurka, who helped design it.